Updated for 2021 and perfect for ANYONE who works from home!

 - E-book vouchers (if they prefer an e-reader).

-- Tickets to a conference they want to go to.
+- Tickets to a virtual conference they want to go to.

-- A place on a training course they need (or want).
+- A place on an online training course they need (or want).

 - A subscription to their favourite industry magazine.

 - Vouchers towards something expensive you know they’re already saving for – like a photoshoot, new brand design, new website …